High-fidelity 3D model of San Francisco used for ray-tracing simulations.

 Interference maps: AT&T baseline (left) vs. IA-SPA optimized placement (right).
 IA-SPA dramatically reduces peak interference.

-For Florence, we demonstrate IA-SPA's ability to handle exclusionary zones (historical landmarks where tower placement is prohibited) and continuous deployment scenarios (expanding an existing network around pre-placed towers).
+For Florence, we demonstrate IA-SPA's ability to handle exclusionary zones — historical landmarks where tower placement is prohibited.

 High-fidelity 3D model of Florence used for ray-tracing simulations.